fun to do kids visit harry potter sites england Travel for Kids

 Take the Hogwarts Express

 For not a few children (and adults), a trip to England is suddenly more magical, thanks to a young boy named Harry Potter.
 Want to find out about Potter places?
-See where it all really happened … at least the movie version.
-You can start in London, but there are lots of places all around England that were a piece of the Harry Potter movie-magic making.
+You can start in London, but there are lots of places all around England (and Scotland) that were a piece of the Harry Potter movie-magic making.

 Kings Cross Station is over 150 years old and pretty impressive all on its own.
 Do try to find Platform 9 ¾, between platform 9 and 10, and you might also see a luggage cart about to vanish ...
 Harry was actually filmed catching the Hogwarts Express between platforms four and five for Hogwarts School of Witchcraft and Wizardry.